rubygarage/rubygarage.github.com/slides/metaprogramming.markdown

 # Method missing

 When you send a message to an object, the object executes the first method it finds on its method lookup path with the same name as the message.
-If it fails to find any such method, it end up with `method_missing` method, where a NoMethodError exception is raised unless you have provided other behavior for it.
+If it fails to find any such method, it end up with `method_missing` method (instance method of Kernel that every object inherits.), where a NoMethodError exception is raised unless you have provided other behavior for it.
 The method_missing method is passed the symbol of the non-existent method, an array of the arguments that were passed in the original call and any block passed to the original method.

 ```ruby
 class Person